GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Since addresses are written in a predetermined sequence, RNN is the best way to crack this problem.
 For our architecture, we will use two components, an RNN and a fully-connected layer.

 Now, let's set our training constants.
 We first have the CUDA device used for training if one is present.
-Secondly, we set the batch size (i.e. the number of elements to see before updating the model) and the learning rate for the optimizer.
+Second, we set the batch size (i.e. the number of elements to see before updating the model) and the learning rate for the optimizer.

 .. code-block:: python